Pre-Congress Workshops

 Cognitive Behavior Therapy Research Unit, Melbourne, Australia, and Beck Institute for Cognitive Behavior Therapy, Philadelphia, USA

-• Design individualized assignments via case formulation: Craft homework tasks that directly target each client’s core issues and goals, making them more meaningful and eVective.
+• Design individualized assignments via case formulation: Craft homework tasks that directly target each client’s core issues and goals, making them more meaningful and effective.

 • Use collaborative planning and Socratic questioning: Involve clients in brainstorming their own tasks and use guided questions to enhance insight and commitment, turning homework into a truly joint venture.